m7yash/SimpleLinearRegression/README.md

 Use in Supervised Machine Learning: the model will find the best fit linear line between the variables.

 Note about Program: This includes both key statistics and a regression report.
-It can also be used for extrapolating future values!
+It can also extrapolate future values!

 ## Chi Square Test
 Definition: A chi-squared test is a statistical hypothesis test that is valid to perform when the test statistic is chi-squared distributed under the null hypothesis.